-Making regular extra payments toward your principal balance provides enormous savings.
-Borrowers pay extra in a few ways.
-Making one additional full payment one time a year may be the easiest to arrange.
-If you can't pay an extra whole payment all at once, you can divide that payment by 12 and pay that additional amount monthly.
+Making regular additional payments toward the loan principal yields huge savings.
+Borrowers accomplish this goal in several ways.
+Making one additional payment one time per year is perhaps the easiest to arrange.
+If you can't pay an additional whole payment all at once, you can divide that payment by 12 and pay that additional amount monthly.
 Another option is to pay a half payment every two weeks.
-The result is you will make one extra monthly payment in a year.
-Each of these options yields slightly different results, but each will significantly shorten the duration of your mortgage and lower your total interest paid.
+The effect here is that you make one additional monthly payment in a year.
+These options differ slightly in reducing the total interest paid and reducing payback length, but each will significantly reduce the length of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.